 Once everything was pulled and cleaned up it was time to begin laying everything out.
 Be sure to read all the instructions and “dry fit” a few rows before actually starting!
 Sometimes we can think we have it all down but end up misinterpreting the instructions.
 You won’t find out until it’s too late!
 Also, most flooring will come in various boxed collections.
 I found 4 different boxes I was able to pull from to be sure the look of the flooring varied as I continued to lay it down.
 Here you will see I tackled this in a rather un-orthodox way.

 I had decided I would chip away at this project day by day during the kids school hours.
 I wanted to see how long it would take me to do it on my own.
 As I laid a section I would incredibly carefully pull some of the furniture back over to the section that was completed.
 I dont recommend this!
 But, I inspected closely as I worked to ensure there weren’t any gaps or shifts.
-This would allow me to keep most of the furniture in the space and simply shift it as I go.
+This would allow me to keep most of the furniture in the space and simply shift it as I completed my DIY Flooring.